YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 - HMS Icarus joined the Honourable Mentions.
 - HMS Howe, Valiant, Perseus, Eagle and Hermione joined the Tierless guide.
+- HMS Eskimo now has a barrage gif, courtesy of Poiya#2337!

 <br/><br/>
 ---